The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

-I shall hope that if there is a terrible conspiracy against thee emperor, those persons shall be apprehended in the end.
+I hope that if there be a terrible conspiracy against thee, those persons shall be apprehended in the end.

 COMMODUS.

-Eclectus, what wouldst thou do, if thou knewest, about the wicked intention of the conspirators?
+Eclectus, what wouldst thou do if thou knewest of the wicked intentions of the conspirators?

 ECLECTUS.